๐Ÿ† Omniagent API Hackathon ยท May 18 โ€“ June 15 โ€” Register now and start building

 How do I get started?

-The Companion API is available through the Azure Marketplace.
-Purchase a subscription there, then sign in to the dashboard to create your organization and first project.
-From there, create a Companion, set up your knowledge and tools, and generate an API key.
-Use the REST API to manage your agents, knowledge, and configuration programmatically, and connect to your agent using the Web SDK or WebSocket.
+Start by creating a Napster Omniagent API resource in the Azure Portal.
+This links your Azure subscription to the platform.
+Once your resource is created, sign in to the dashboard to create your organization and first project.
+From there, create a Companion, set up your knowledge and tools, generate an API key, and create an Omniagent that brings everything together.
+Deploy it to any channel using the Web SDK, WebSocket, or SIP.
 You can test everything in the Playground before writing any integration code.

 Do I need my own LLM deployment?